vanitoz/nyc_mhtn_ds_Project_3/README.md

 Using Scikit-learn and IMBlearn packages 6 classification models were created :
 - Logistic Regression.
 - Logistic Regression with SMOTE.
-- Decession Tree.
+- Decision Tree.
-- Decession Tree with SMOTE.
+- Decision Tree with SMOTE.
 - Random Forest.
-- Decission Tree with GridSearchCV.
+- Decision Tree with GridSearchCV.
 - AdaBoost and Gradient Boosting with Weak Learners.

 ## Results